Other Resources

 Trims, Standard Features And Options:

-The 2011 Ford Fiesta is available in four-door sedan and hatchback body styles.
+The 2011 Fiesta is available in four-door sedan and hatchback body styles.
 The sedan is offered in three trims (S, SE, and SEL), while the hatchback has two (SE and SES).

 The Fiesta S sedan is the sparsely-equipped base model with standard features that include power mirrors, a capless fuel filter, a 60/40 split-folding rear seat, 15-inch steel wheels, a tilt/telescoping steering wheel and a 4-speaker AM/FM audio system with a USB port and an auxiliary input jack.
 The SE sedan then adds power door locks, power windows, metallic cabin trim and a CD player.